marsop/marsop.github.io/_posts/2021-03-20-tracking-services/2021-03-20-tracking-services.md

 - [Goodreads](http://goodreads.com/)
 - Status: 👍 Healthy

-This one comes from a far away time.
+This one comes from a far away time, where the services on offer left much to be desired.
 Much before Amazon bought the platform, I tried several services before settling for Goodreads like [Librofilia](https://www.librofilia.com/).
-More recently I have been looking into [readng](https://beta.readng.co/).
 They just did not offer all I needed at the time.
+More recently I have been looking into [readng](https://beta.readng.co/), which due to unclear pricing is out for the time being.

 Nowadays, Goodreads is the clear juggernaut in this space (book-habit-tracking).
-There are several things that I do not like, but the interface is clear enough, it has a huge database and phone apps to boot.
-One thing is the seamless integration in Kindle where it synchronizes notes and highlights (only for books bought on Amazon).
+There are several things that I do not like with this site, but the interface is clear enough, it has a huge database and companion phone apps to boot.
+One positive is the seamless integration in Kindle where it synchronizes notes and highlights (only for books bought on Amazon).
 Sadly, the kindle integration only works with a kindle configured with the US-Marketplace.

 ## Music 🎵

 - [Last.fm](https://www.last.fm/)
 - Status: 👍 Healthy

 This one also comes for a long time ago, back in the days of Winamp if I recall it properly.
-My listening habits are also.
-Mostly receiving data from Spotify nowadays, which anyway works better as my source for recommendations.
+Even though Spotify offers a reasonable discovery mechanism, the stats provided are not yet up to par.
+In any case, my Last.fm is mostly receiving data from Spotify, but the possibility of linking this without having to rely on Spotify grants it a place in the tracking list for the moment.

 ## Movies 📽

 - [FilmAffinity](https://www.filmaffinity.com/)
 - Status: 👎 Searching for replacement

-This web is not good.
-The fact that in the latest years they are specializing in acting like a billboard for the subscription services of the likes of Netflix and Amazon Prime does not help.
-The recommendations are still somehow acceptable.
-The database is missing some less know productions.
+This website is not good.
+In fact, it is so bad that I have used it in the past to point out clear usability issues.
+The fact that lately they are specializing in acting like a billboard for the subscription services of the likes of Netflix and Amazon Prime does not help.
+The recommendations coming out of FilmAffinity are still somehow acceptable and serve the discovery purpose.
+The movie database is missing some less know productions, but it is kept up-to-date with Hollywood and Online providers both.

 ## Videogames 🕹

 - [How long to Beat](https://howlongtobeat.com/)
 - Status: 👎 Searching for replacement

-This one has a horrible interface (seriously guys, this is so 1990s) and the mobile app does not really allow you to track anything, just check the database.
-One of the big missing points is a good recommendation engine.
+This one (also) has a horrible interface (seriously guys, this is so 1990s) and the mobile app does not really allow you to track anything, just check the database.
+One of the big missing features in HLTB is a good recommendation engine.
 Deciding what to play next is never an easy task, and HLTB does not really help in this regard.
 On the other hand, the ability to track time is very interesting when compared to the community.

 ## TV Shows 📺

 - [Trakt.tv.](https://trakt.tv/)
 - Status: 👌 Perfect

-I am happy with trakt.tv, it integrates good with my work flow and the statistics are good enough for me.
+I am happy with trakt.tv, it integrates seamlessly with my workflow and the statistics are good enough for my purposes.
+Trakt.tv in fact also tracks movies, and it is a contender in that space as well.
+Unfortunately they do not yet include as many movies as I would like.

 ## Screen Time 💻